shlomif/my-real-person-fan-fiction/README.md

 have the sense and competence to become YouTubers, empty cinemas, and boring "original" films.
-Either that or it too will convert to the amateur and ["open"](https://www.shlomifish.org/philosophy/philosophy/putting-cards-on-the-table-2019-2020/) model, which like the signed artists labels of the [RIAA](https://en.wikipedia.org/wiki/Recording_Industry_Association_of_America) mostly get out of the way.
+Either that or it too will convert to the amateur and ["open"](https://www.shlomifish.org/philosophy/philosophy/putting-cards-on-the-table-2019-2020/) models, which like the signed artists labels of the [RIAA](https://en.wikipedia.org/wiki/Recording_Industry_Association_of_America) mostly get out of the way.